mp-se/brewlogger/README.md

   - Feature: Adding option to disable individual pour records
   - Bug: Fixed problem with not beeing able to create a batch without connected gravity device.
   - Feature: Refactor mDNS repeater to use AVAHI driver instead. mDNS container will now scan and store results in the Redis Cache.
   - Bug: Not able to store changes when a record has just been created.
   - Feature: Adding log collection and presentation using websocket interface
   - Feature: Supporting Chamber Controller project and fermentation profiles from brewfather

+- 0.9.0 Updated with new features
+  - Feature: Added support for pressuremon and new post format

 ## Installation